 Newspapers have always been the mainspring of our society, and that did not change with the digital revolution.
 Since the past few years, the newspaper industry have been going through experimenting and transforming to match the pace of a fast-evolving digital world.
 Today, news content is everywhere and is easily accesible at a touch of a finger.
 Technology is not killing the industry.
 It is, in fact, fortifying content by providing a platform that extends audience reach for every story.
 It allows for news content to be shared exponentially, boosting its value for audiences of all ages.

-Caroline Little, President and CEO of the Newspaper Association of America, shares five ways the newspaper industry has evolved with the times.
+Caroline Little, former President and CEO of the Newspaper Association of America, shares five ways the newspaper industry has evolved with the times.
 We’d see that it continues to innovate just like any other industry.
 But the industry sticks to its commitment to inform, educate and bring together communities and societies.

 1. Social media